Skip to main content

 Handout · Printable

-Visual one-pager explaining the Reading Rope, Writing Rope, and Math Rope for families.
-Shows the individual skill strands that build each ability and how they work together — in plain language a parent can understand.
+Visual guide explaining the Language Rope, Reading Rope, Writing Rope, and Math Rope for families.
+Shows the individual skill strands that build each ability, how they connect across domains, and which cognitive ability areas (CHC framework) each strand draws on — in plain language a parent can understand.
 Print and share at ARD meetings or attach to the FIE.

 Civil rights history, disability justice frameworks, research databases, professional organizations, and continuing education